jboss-developer/jboss-picketlink-quickstarts/picketlink-authorization-rs-rbac/README.md

 At the server side, we're using security annotations from Apache Deltaspike.
 We just need to annotate our REST methods with a specific annotation that tells which roles are allowed.

+Please note that the PicketLink Identity bean is session scoped.
+Which means that subsequent calls from the same user/browser does not require a new authentication.

 The latest PicketLink documentation is available [here](http://docs.jboss.org/picketlink/2/latest/).

 System requirements